 How are linkage fee funds used?

+The linkage fee is a one-time fee paid at the time of new development.
+Residential developments that include affordable housing are exempt from this fee.
 Per Denver Revised Municipal Code Section 27-150(b), revenues from the linkage fee must be used exclusively for increasing the supply of affordable rental and for-sale housing, including renter and homebuyer assistance programs, for households earning eighty percent or less of AMI.

 Cost Burdened: Refers to those who pay more than 30 percent of their income for housing and may have difficulty affording necessities such as food, clothing, transportation, and medical care.